rystills/rcos-status-updates/spring_2019/week_04.md

 > In this section, you can write about what you accomplished in the previous week.

-> This past week I continued work on LLVM code generation in Python.
-Adapting the Kaleidoscope
+> This past week I begain seriously working on LLVM code generation in Python.
+Adapting the
-> LLVM tutorial to match our language syntax has proved challenging, but should be completed soon.
+> Kaleidoscope LLVM tutorial to match our language syntax has proved challenging due to the
+> structural differences between our AST (which is produced from a lambda calculus-lile syntax)
+> and the Kaleidoscope AST (which more closely resembles imperative logic).

 ## This Week's Plan

 > In this section, you can write about what you have planned for next week.

-> This week I intend to have LLVM code generation fully functional in Python.
-This is a continuation
+> This week I intend to continue working towards naive code generation through LLVM, in order to build a
-> of my efforts since last week.
+> foundation for full code generation in the coming weeks.

 ## Anything Blocking?